Ever wanted to hide secret messages or images in your data? That’s what the surreal

 main = "Residual Plot: Hidden R Logo Revealed")

-The residual plot reveals the original R logo with a slight border, enhancing the image recovery.
+The residual plot reveals the original R logo with a slight border.
+This border is automatically added inside the surreal method to enhance the recovery of the hidden image in the residual plot.

-You can also create datasets with custom hidden images or text.
-Here’s a quick example using text:
+Want to hide your own message?
+You can also create datasets with custom text:

 References